Color Theory in Logo Design

 - The brand’s competitive context (when most competitors use blue, we flag it).

 The system commits to one primary color with at most one secondary accent in the primary mark.
-Additional palette colors are provided in the brand kit but not used in the logo itself.
+Supporting palette colors belong in the production files and usage notes, not in the logo itself.